INSIDEM2M/slim/README.md

 ## Docker

-To publish the `slim-cli:latest` image to the IM2M registry use the following steps:
+To publish the `slim-cli:latest` image to the `hub.docker.com` registry use the following steps:

 ```
-docker login nexus.inside-m2m.de:5001
 docker-compose build
 docker-compose push
 ```